HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/downslope-distance-calibration.rst

 that answer a different question.

 Read it before running the method, and read the section on known biases before reusing a number it produced.
+Two sections are prerequisites rather than
+commentary: the surface the distances are measured on, and what the method needs from the flow model.
+Both are enforced, because both had been silently violated on a real catchment and both returned a plausible number while doing it.

 What it does, and why it is worth the trouble
 ---------------------------------------------